skv0zsneg/django-dto-field/README.md

 ## 📍 Purpose

 Sometimes we need to store some key value data in storages.
-Often it also need to be efficient for work with big data or to have some validation and another features.
+Often it also need to be efficient for work with big data and have some validation and another features.

-`django-dict-field` here is to solve this problems like a charm ✨
+`django-dict-field` is a tool build around amazing [msgspec](https://github.com/jcrist/msgspec) serialization and validation library for solving this problems like a charm ✨

+**DictField vs JSONField Benchmark**

 ![DictField vs JSONField Benchmark](docs/media/bechmark.png)